phillipgessert/phillipgessert.github.io/contact.md

 The best way to contact me is via [email](phillip@gessertbooks.com).
 I am very responsive and typically reply within one working day.

-I do not discuss project details by phone, IM or Skype, no exceptions, please don't insist.
+I do not discuss project details by phone, IM or Skype.
+No exceptions, please don't insist.